 Choosing a Joomla template

-The jury is out on who my favorite Joomla template provider is.
+The jury is out on who my favourite Joomla template provider is.
 I have tried several, but have some issues with all of them.
 If you are looking for a commercial Joomla template:-

 - Make sure the template seller provides regular updates for all their templates, even their older ones, to be compatible with the latest release of Joomla.
 Don’t get caught out if they abandon upgrades to templates which are older than 2 years old, as this means in future you will be unable to update your website to the latest version of Joomla.
 This will leave your sites vulnerable to security breaches, and you will forced to rebuild them with entirely new templates, or risk being infected with malware.
 Rebuilding a Joomla site with a new template takes quite a lot of work, and you would be better off with an upgrade path.
 So check through the list of templates going back a few years, and make sure they all have versions which are compatible with the latest Joomla release.